Gleethos/neureka/docs/markdown/impressive.md

 You simply specify which tensors require gradients, and then you send the error values through the `backward` method to your weights (and their gradients).
-After each pass you tell you weights to apply their gradients.
+After each pass you tell your weights to apply their gradients.
 Done!

 <table>